 A durable, hard-nosed forward who broke barriers, becoming the NHL's first Black general manager after a 14-year playing career.

-Mike Grier carved out a 1,060-game NHL career not with flashy scoring, but with a brand of intelligent, physical hockey that coaches relied on.
-As a checking-line winger, he was the defensive conscience for teams in Edmonton, Washington, Buffalo, and San Jose, known for his strength along the boards and a sharp hockey IQ.
-His path was quietly historic; he was the first African-American player developed entirely through the U.S. amateur system, from St. Sebastian's School in Massachusetts to Boston University.
-After retiring, he climbed the ranks as a scout and executive, a logical progression for a player known for reading the game.
-In 2022, that journey reached its apex when the San Jose Sharks named him the first Black general manager in league history, a landmark moment that reflected his deep understanding of the sport's fabric.
+Mike Grier played 1,060 NHL games as a checking-line winger for Edmonton, Washington, Buffalo, and San Jose.
+His strength along the boards and sharp hockey IQ made him a defensive conscience.
+He was the first African-American player developed entirely through the U.S. amateur system, from St. Sebastian's School to Boston University.
+After retiring, he worked as a scout and executive.
+In 2022, the San Jose Sharks named him the first Black general manager in league history.

 1965–1980